alfaloo/tp/docs/DeveloperGuide.md

 <img src="images/EditAppointmentActivityDiagram.png" width="800" />

 * Step 4.
-The `parse` command in `editAppointmentCommandParser` return an instance of `editAppointmentCommand`.
+The `parse` command in `editAppointmentCommandParser` returns an instance of `editAppointmentCommand`.
 * Step 5.
 The `LogicManager` calls the `execute` method in `editAppointmentCommand`.
 * Step 6.
 The `execute` method in `editAppointmentCommand` executes and calls `setAppointment` in model to set an updated appointment into the system.
 * Step 7.
 Success message gets printed onto the results display to notify user.

-The sequence diagram below closely describes the interaction between the various components during the execution of the `DeleteAppointmentCommand`.
+The sequence diagram below closely describes the interaction between the various components during the execution of the `EditAppointmentCommand`.

 <img src="images/EditAppointmentSequenceDiagram.png" width="800" />